 There is only one explanation for the folded rock layers in Grand Canyon—Noah’s Flood.
 Uniformitarian explanations cannot adequately explain these features.

-In this special geology series we have documented that, when we accept the Flood of Genesis 7–8 as an actual event in earth history, then we find that the geologic evidence is absolutely in harmony with the Word of God.
+This geology series documents that, when we accept the Flood of Genesis 7–8 as an actual event in earth history, then we find that the geologic evidence is absolutely in harmony with the Word of God.
 As the ocean waters flooded over the continents, they must have buried plants and animals in rapid succession.
 These rapidly deposited sediment layers were spread across vast areas, preserving fossils of sea creatures in layers that are high above the current (receded) sea level.
 The sand and other sediments in these layers were transported long distances from their original sources.
 We know that many of these sedimentary strata were laid down in rapid succession because we don’t find evidence of slow erosion between the strata.